 The Bottom Line While it doesn't offer much to distinguish itself from other Android tablets, the Galaxy Tab 4 Nook is a decent 7-inch tablet at an affordable price.

 Back in the early days of tablets -- about three or four years ago -- Barnes & Noble was a major player in the market.
-But that was then, and this is now: with the exception of its tablet hardware business, having opted instead to partner with Samsung., the bookseller is now out of the
+But that was then, and this is now: with the exception of its, the bookseller is now out of the tablet hardware business, having opted instead to partner with Samsung.

 The first fruit of the collaboration is the Galaxy Tab 4 Nook.
 The hardware isn't new at all: in fact, this is exactly the same tablet as the existing Galaxy Tab 4 7.0, available at the same price ($179 with a $20 rebate).
 But the Nook version uses Barnes & Noble's own Android skin (an updated holdover of the company's earlier tablets), and throws in a dollop of freebies, including a trio of e-books, three TV episodes, and some trial magazine subscriptions.